 The Trump Administration’s overtures to Vladimir Putin and challenges to the United States alliance networks are fundamentally realigning global power relationships.
 How is the Chinese party-state responding to swings in U.S. policy?
 What impact will this round of tariffs have on the Chinese economy and the U.S.-China relationship?
 Will U.S. treatment of Ukraine have any influence on China’s position toward Taiwan?
 Is China really a bigger threat to U.S. interests than Russia?
 What, if anything, can be done to improve the U.S.-China relationship while promoting American interests and values?

 Katherine Palmer Kaup is the James B. Duke Professor of Asian Studies and Politics and International Affairs at Furman University.
 Her research focuses on ethnic minorities, rule of law, and human rights developments in China.
-She is the author of Creating the Zhuang: Ethnic Politics in China and several articles and chapters on ethnic minorities and is editor and contributor to the textbook, Understanding Contemporary Asia (2nd edition 2021).
+She is the author of Creating the Zhuang: Ethnic Politics in China and several articles and chapters on ethnic minorities and is editor and contributor to the textbook, Understanding Contemporary Asia (2nd edition, 2021).
 She speaks Chinese and regularly leads university and other delegations to China.
-She holds an undergraduate degree from Princeton and a graduate and doctorate degree from the University of Virginia in Government and Foreign Affairs.
+She holds an undergraduate degree from Princeton University and a graduate degree and doctorate from the University of Virginia in government and foreign affairs.

 Join online via Zoom.